dev-javascript/react-dyn-tabs/README.md

 ## ready function

 The `ready` function in the `react-dyn-tabs` library is part of the array returned by the `useDynTabs` hook, alongside the `TabList` and `PanelList` components.
-This function allows developers to execute a callback once the `TabList` and `PanelList` components are fully mounted, providing access to the instance object for further manipulation.
+This function allows developers to execute a callback when the `TabList` and `PanelList` components are fully mounted, providing access to the instance object for further manipulation.

 ### Key Features